mmihaltz/pysettrie/README.md

 pysettrie is a python3 package that provides support for efficient storage and querying of sets of sets using the trie data structure, supporting operations like finding all the supersets/subsets of a given set from a collection of sets.
+The original motivation for this module was to support efficient search for supersets of sets of feature-value pairs (e.g matching nouns against verb argument positions) in our natural language parser project.

 The following classes are included:
 - SetTrie: set-trie container for sets; supports efficient supersets/subsets of a given search set calculations.